 The Great Gatsby by F. Scott Fitzgerald

-I read this novel in high school and again, not too long ago.
+I read The Great Gatsby in high school and again, not too long ago.
 It resonated differently from both angles of life, adding layers with age.

-Jay Gatsby is a neighbor of the narrator, Nick, a bond salesman who has moved to posh Long Island.
+Jay Gatsby is the narrator’s neighbor, Nick Carraway, a bond salesman who has moved to posh Long Island.
 Gatsby is a mysterious millionaire who throws lavish parties for his 1920s society guests.
 It is a decadent time where excessive lifestyles are the norm.
 Cars are providing people with mobility and the ability to be seen.

 We learn that Gatsby’s money is ill-gotten through bootlegger dealings.
 All of the novel’s characters, especially Jay Gatsby and Daisy Buchanan, have sacrificed their morals.
 Despite their wealth, they cannot obtain happiness.
 Gatsby does not fulfill his dream of being with Daisy, a parallel to F. Scott Fitzgerald’s American Dream of those wanting to acquire wealth.